elastisys/terms/terms-of-service.md

 IP allowlisting -- also called network-based access control -- adds an additional layer of security by only allowing access from a trusted set of IP addresses.
 Elastisys strongly recommends it as a complement to identity-based access control.

-As a bare minimum, the Customer should configure IP allowlisting on Compliant Kubernetes Service Access Points, such as the Kubernetes API.
+As a bare minimum, the Customer should configure IP allowlisting on Compliant Kubernetes Service Endpoints, such as the Kubernetes API.
 The Customer can easily request such IP allowlisting by filing a service ticket.

 The Customer can configure IP allowlisting on applications hosted inside a Compliant Kubernetes environment by following the public documentation at [https://elastisys.io/compliantkubernetes/user-guide/network-model/](https://elastisys.io/compliantkubernetes/user-guide/network-model/).